 - No specific site or property needs to be acquired, although the local agency may limit its search for alternative sites to a general geographic area.
-Where a local agency wishes to purchase more than one site within a general geographic area on this basis, all owners are to be treated similarly. - The property to be acquired is not part of an intended, planned, or designated project area where all or substantially all of the property within the area is to be acquired within specific time limits.

-• The local agency will not acquire the property if negotiations fail to result in an amicable agreement, and the owner is so informed in writing.

-• The local agency will inform the owner in writing of what it believes to be the market value of the property.
+Where a local agency wishes to purchase more than one site within a general geographic area on this basis, all owners are to be treated similarly. - The property to be acquired is not part of an intended, planned, or designated project area where all or substantially all the property within the area is to be acquired within specific time limits.
+Most federally assisted transportation projects are planned and included in the STIP which means Subpart B applies to the acquisitions of the intended project. - The local agency will not acquire the property if negotiations fail to result in an amicable agreement, and the owner is so informed in writing. - The local agency will inform the owner in writing of what it believes to be the market value of the property.